Tejasree3019/Code_alpha-project3/README.md

 ## Conclusion

 In the dynamic landscape of product and service-based businesses, the ability to forecast sales is paramount.
-This project, undertaken during the data science internship at Oasis Infobyte, delved into the realm of sales prediction using machine learning with Python.
+This project, undertaken during the data science internship at Code Alpha, delved into the realm of sales prediction using machine learning with Python.
 Let's encapsulate the key findings:

 **Insights and Observations:**